galaguna/Nano119-CPU-programmable-with-SPI/README.md

 ## How it works

 A simple architecture for practical implementation of a central processing unit (CPU) is proposed as teaching resource, to experiment and verify the fundamental concepts of a simple computer architecture with its instruction set (in this case, 119 instructions).
+Full functional VHDL code is available in this repository, ready to be tested on a Basys3 development board.

 A block diagram for the proposed architecture is presented in the following figure

 ![Figure-1](Nano_mux_architecture.png)